xinwenfu/mitmproxy-get/README.md

      - --certs *=/home/iot/Documents/mitmCA.pem: configure mitmproxy to use the self-signed cert
      - --ssl-insecure: do not verify server certs, when forwarding to the server
 3. Open the [request.c](http_request/main/request.c) file and modify define macro to activate HTTPS.
+4. Copy the web server's certificate to the folder of *server_certs* of this project
-4. Build and flash the new firmware
+5. Build and flash the new firmware
-5. Observe the captured HTTPS packets
+6. Observe the captured HTTPS packets
     ![image](https://user-images.githubusercontent.com/69218457/156868802-d30c23a1-228e-4bcb-acf5-cf2bb56e9474.png)
-6. After observing the captured packets, we can run mitmdump to change the HTTPS requests.
+7. After observing the captured packets, we can run mitmdump to change the HTTPS requests.
 Note: *http-query.py* will need to be changed to reflect the HTTPS url of the server.
     ```
     mitmdump --certs *=/home/iot/Documents/mitmCA.pem --ssl-insecure -s ./http-query.py
     ```